 Based on this analysis, our role could include the following:

 - Reduce transportation safety and reliability issues near job centers and clusters so they do not pose a barrier to workers accessing jobs.

 - Maintain transportation infrastructure near job centers and clusters, ensuring that facilities such as roads and bridges do not pose a barrier to workers or businesses.

 - Work with transit providers and employers to design and operate transit services that better serve workers and employers, whether by local bus, regional bus, commuter rail, or specialized services such as microtransit or employer sponsored shuttles.

-- Support walking and bicycling projects that better connect people to jobs, especially between high-density residential centers and nearby job centers and clusters.
+- Support walking and bicycling improvements that better connect people to jobs, especially between high-density residential centers and nearby job centers and clusters.

-- Work with County Planning and local Planning/Zoning Boards to promote housing opportunities near job centers and clusters, helping to reduce commute times and transportation costs.
+- Work with County Planning and local Planning/Zoning Boards to promote housing development near job centers and clusters, helping to reduce commute times and transportation costs.

 - Consider access to permanent, living wage jobs when evaluating potential safety and congestion-related improvements.
 Provide additional weight for projects that improve access to basic needs in our project selection criteria.